hackclub/jams/jams/singles/voxel-animation/en-US.md

 const scene = new THREE.Scene(); // Init Scene
 ```

-Then we need to create & add the camera!
+Then we need to create and add the camera!

 ```js
 const camera = new THREE.PerspectiveCamera(